SodiumZH/NFF-Girls/wiki/gameplay-en.md

 #### Mob Storage Pod (0.x.10)

 Right click the mob with this item to store the mob inside.
 This item is single-use.

+#### Transferring Tag (0.x.11)

+A single-use tool to transfer the mob's ownership.

+For unwritten tag, right click to your own mob to write the tag.
+The written tag will display an enchanted label, and is locked by default.
+Right click to lock/unlock it.
+The locked tag cannot be applied or unlocked by other players so that you can store it safely.

+Give the unlocked written tag to the player you want transfer the ownership to, and the player can apply the tag again to the same mob to finally own it.